Data augmentation instead of explicit regularization: Introduction

-However, despite its popularity, the literature lacks, to our knowledge, a systematic analysis of the impact of data augmentation on convolutional neural networks compared to explicit regularization.
-It is a common practice to train the models with both explicit regularization, typically weight decay and dropout, and data augmentation, assuming they all complement each other. \citet{zhang2016} included data augmentation in their analysis of generalization of deep networks, but it was questionably considered an explicit regularizer similar to weight decay and dropout.
-To our knowledge, the first time data augmentation and explicit regularization were systematically contrasted was the preliminary study by \citet{hernandez2018weightdecay_dropout}.
-The present work aims at largely extending that work both with more empirical results and a theoretical discussion.
-Our specific contributions are the following: \begin{itemize} \item Propose definitions of explicit and implicit regularization that aim at solving the ambiguity in the literature (Section~\ref{sec:expl_impl_reg}). \item A theoretical discussion based on statistical learning theory about the differences between explicit regularization and data augmentation, highlighting the advantages of the latter (Section~\ref{sec:theoretical}). \item An empirical analysis of the performance of models trained with and without explicit regularization, and different levels of data augmentation on several benchmarks (Sections~\ref{sec:methods}~and~\ref{sec:results}).
-Further, we study their adaptability to learning from fewer examples (Section~\ref{sec:lessdata}) and to changes in the architecture (Section~\ref{sec:depth}). \item A discussion on why encouraging data augmentation instead of explicit regularization can benefit both theory and practice in deep learning (Section~\ref{sec:discussion}). \end{itemize}
+\begin{itemize} \item Propose definitions of explicit and implicit regularization that aim at solving the ambiguity in the literature (\cref{sec:expl_impl_reg}). \item A theoretical discussion based on statistical learning theory about the differences between explicit regularization and data augmentation, which highlight the advantages of the latter (\cref{sec:theoretical}). \item An empirical analysis of the performance of models trained with and without explicit regularization, and different levels of data augmentation on several benchmarks (methodology in \cref{sec:methods} and results in \cref{sec:results}).
+Further, we study their adaptability to learning from fewer examples (\cref{sec:less_data}) and to changes in the architecture (\cref{sec:depth}). \item A discussion on why encouraging data augmentation instead of explicit regularization can benefit both theory and practice in deep learning (\cref{sec:discussion}). \end{itemize}

-\section{Explicit and Implicit Regularization}
+\section{Explicit and implicit regularization}

+While several regularization taxonomies have been proposed, to the best of our knowledge there is no formal definitions of explicit and implicit regularization in the machine literature.
+Nonetheless, the terms have been widely used \cite{neyshabur2014implicitreg, zhang2016understandingdl, wilson2017neurips, mesnil2011transferlearning, poggio2017theory3, martin2018selfregularisation, achille2018emergence}.
+This could suggest that the concepts are ingrained in the field and well understood by the community.
+However, by analyzing the use of the terms explicit and implicit regularization in the literature one can see that there is a high degree of ambiguity.
+Before providing the definitions, we briefly review some examples and motivate the need for formal definitions.